Why is marriage so hard?

 Will things ever change?

-I’ve been learning everything I possibly can about the differences between men and women.
-All so we can begin to understand one another better…and use that to create more fulfilling relationships.
+I’ve been learning everything I possibly can about the differences between men and women so that we can begin to understand one another better…and use that to create more fulfilling relationships.
 Maybe it doesn’t have to be so hard.

 Let’s use an easy example…